koding/koding/docs/docs/kd/index.md

 ## KD requirements

-Please note that the below is required for successfull installation of **KD**:
+Please note that the below is required for successful installation of **KD**:

 1. sudo permission on your local machine is required
 2. works only on **OSX** and **Linux**